FreeRTOS/iot-reference-nxp-rt1060/GSG.md

      ![Image](https://user-images.githubusercontent.com/45887168/161142361-68eac8fa-8482-439d-bf90-e602cc5a28cd.png)

 1. Copy the PEM certificate from the terminal console and save to a file.
-Log into your AWS account, go to the AWS IoT Console, choose "Secure", choose
+Log into your AWS account, go to the AWS IoT Console, choose "Security", choose
-     "Certificates", and then choose "Create".
-Next to "Use my certificate" choose "Get started".
-On "Select a CA" choose "Next".
-On "Register existing device certificates", choose "Select certificates" and select the PEM file you just created.
-Select "Activate all" then choose "Register certificates".
+     "Certificates", and then click on the drop down "Add Certificate" and choose "Register Certificate".
+Choose "CA is not registered with AWS IoT" and select the PEM file you just created.
+Select "Activate" then choose "Register".
      For more detailed instructions, see [Register a client certificate signed by an unregistered CA (console)](https://docs.aws.amazon.com/iot/latest/developerguide/manual-cert-registration.html#manual-cert-registration-console-noca).

      ![Image](https://user-images.githubusercontent.com/45887168/161153139-dae3151c-48f3-4d42-a47a-8f839777b425.png)